This post is sponsored by Johnson Farms Plants and Pumpkins.

 Pig Races

-This is a farm favorite as well.
-Check out the race times for the day when you enter and maybe bet a cup of apple cider on your chosen pig.
+This is a farm favorite as well, with races on the weekends and sometimes during the week, depending on crowds.
+Check out the race times when you enter and maybe bet a cup of apple cider on your chosen pig.

 Timber Fort